Free Working at Height risk assessment template

 Our working at height e-learning training course offers great insight into compliance with the Working at Height Regulations.
 Training can help you to understand the risks and legalities that come with working at height.
 It will also help you work more efficiently and safely, which can only benefit you and your employees.

 If you’re unsure about anything in regards to working at height, don’t hesitate to get in touch and we’d be more than happy to offer some advice.
 We do also provide working at height training; it covers legal duties, accident statistics, inspection requirements and common hazards.
 This training is suitable for anyone who uses ladders and stepladders regularly.
-If you’d like more information, get in touch and one of our team will answer any questions you have.
+If you’d like more information about our free Working at Height risk assessment template, get in touch and one of our team will answer any questions you have.

 Our template for working at height is available to buy here.